-There is intense competition between trading platforms that provide transaction execution and routing services and proprietary data products.
 Transaction execution and proprietary data products are complementary in that market data is both an input and a byproduct of the execution service.
 In fact, market data and trade execution are a paradigmatic example of joint products with joint costs.
 The decision whether and on which platform to post an order will depend on the attributes of the platform where the order can be posted, including the execution fees, data quality and price and distribution of its data products.
-Without the prospect of a taking order seeing and reacting to a posted order on a particular platform, the posting of the order would accomplish little.
 Without trade executions, exchange data products cannot exist.
-Data products are valuable to many end Subscribers only insofar as they provide information that end Subscribers expect will assist them or their customers in making trading decisions.
+Moreover, data products are valuable to many end users only insofar as they provide information that end users expect will assist them or their customers in making trading decisions.